themrleon/rpi-experiments/README.md

 * Stream video: `raspivid -t 0 -w 1920 -h 1080 -fps 30 -b 2000000 -o - | cvlc -vvv stream:///dev/stdin --sout '#standard{access=http,mux=ts,dst=:8080}' :demux=h264` (watch from VLC with `http://<rpi IP>:8080`)

 > [!IMPORTANT]
-> By default `raspistill` waits 5s before taking the picture, if you don't wait, depending on the light conditions the image may be very dark
+> By default `raspistill` waits 5s before taking the picture, but if you don't wait, depending on the light conditions, the image may be very dark!

+> [!IMPORTANT]
-> Videos recorded with `raspivid` are raw h264 and need to be converted to mp4 before playing, that can be done with `ffmpeg` or any similar tool like `handbrake`
+> Videos recorded with `raspivid` are raw h264 and need to be converted to mp4 before playing, that can be done with tools like `ffmpeg` and `handbrake`

+> [!TIP]
-> Explore the `raspivid --help` options, it supports camera filters, image rotation, parameters and many other things
+> Explore `raspivid --help`, it supports lots of features like camera parameters, filters, rotation and so on

 # Audio
 You can use `alsamixer` to control the volume of each device (press F6 for more):